Laura087/CouchV2/README.md

 ./compile
 ./run

-####LINUX ARM (Rasperry Pi - Raspbian) - so far working - testing incomplete
+####LINUX ARM (Rasperry Pi - Raspbian) - working

 Only tested in raspbian
-apt-get install xboxdrv
+sudo apt-get install xboxdrv
-sudo xbox drv
+sudo xboxdrv --silent &

-mkdir bin
+mkdir bin && ./compile-pi <br>
-./compile-pi
 ./run-pi

+Currently needs a Xserver to run so need to ssh into pi with option -X.

+To access pi without router give the pi a static ip add ip=192.168.0.200:::255.255.255.0 to cmdline.txt in the boot section of the sd card.

+The usb ports need to be rw so they can be accessed - sudo chmod 777 -R /dev/bus/usb #seems to fix it